| |

 You potentially have a number of options from doing nothing to merging them all.

-You possibly could do one or more of them; whether you should may require and bit more thought and information to make an informed decision.
+You could possibly do one or more of them; whether you should may require and bit more thought and information to make an informed decision.

 What happens to my pension when I change jobs?